-Alberto Amaral is a junior undergraduate studying economics at the University of Pennsylvania.
+Alberto Amaral is an undergraduate studying economics at the University of Pennsylvania.
 He transferred to Penn after attending the United States Military Academy at West Point, NY, for two years.
 During his gap year, he witnessed first-hand the polarized nature of contemporary political discourse as well as the disastrous effects of some (well-intentioned) government policies.
 Through the Collegium Institute, he hopes to broaden his knowledge of the humanities and find ways to encourage philosophical conversations among undergraduates.
 After college, he plans on working in the management consulting field before attending law school.

-Philippe Becker is a sophomore undergraduate majoring in Philosophy, Politics, and Economics (PPE) in the College of Arts and Sciences at the University of Pennsylvania.
+Philippe Becker is a senior undergraduate majoring in Philosophy, Politics, and Economics (PPE) in the College of Arts and Sciences at the University of Pennsylvania.
 He grew up in Dubai, United Arab Emirates, but is originally from Caracas, Venezuela.
 As a fellow, Philippe hopes that the road of truth, virtue, and holiness will be illuminated by immersion in the classics and the Catholic school of thought.
 He is also looking forward to engaging with like-minded individuals that will foster an enlightening environment, to get to the heart of humanities.
 Outside of the sphere of academics, he enjoys the power of song, the peace of writing, and the fullness of reading.
 One day, he hopes to return to Venezuela and leave a positive mark for his country.

 Anneka DeCaro is an undergraduate at the University of Pennsylvania majoring in Visual Studies.
 She is researching how instilled ideas combined with visual stimuli, albeit from an online ad or a basilica mosaic, shape human behavior.
 Coordinating interfaith service projects through iBelieve and attending various dialogues on campus, such as Abraham’s Tent, inspire her to continue exploring religious rhetoric.
 Her work seeks to depict cultural dialect through visual and literary outlets.